tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/authorize.rst

 Credentials tab
 ---------------

-Odoo needs your **API Credentials & Keys** to connect with your Authorize.Net account, which
+CoquiAPPs needs your **API Credentials & Keys** to connect with your Authorize.Net account, which
 comprise:

 - **API Login ID**: The ID solely used to identify the account with Authorize.Net.